-The next most important advice we can give is to fully investigate your business idea before you spend any money!
+The next most important advice I can give is to fully investigate your business idea before you spend any money!

 Many successful businesses and entrepreneurs will tell you that their first business idea was not great.
 It often takes a few ideas, or a lot of refinement of an initial idea, before coming up with a successful business strategy.

-See our article on How to Write your Business Plan for a summary of the steps to follow to evaluate your business idea.
+See my article on How to Write your Business Plan for a summary of the steps to follow to evaluate your business idea.

 Be prepared to learn, learn, learn!

 You’re reading this article because you’ve already started researching how to start an online business.
 Fantastic!
 However, the learning won’t stop with just reading a few articles.

 If you have never run an online business before (and I’m assuming you haven’t), then every day will be a new lesson.
 The knowledge you gain often comes from simple mistakes.
 That’s all part of the learning process.
 But in time, you will have mastered your own enterprise.